programmerMG/Whatsapp-bot-python/README.md

 ![ngrok](https://i.ibb.co/nn48Fcq/ngrokf.jpg)

 Copy the link given by it and go to the site which I told above to save for future.
-In the box (WHEN A MESSAGE COMES IN) box write that url and put /sms at back.
+In the (WHEN A MESSAGE COMES IN) box write that url and put /sms at back.

 ![box](https://i.ibb.co/8mQRNRk/box.png)